michaelfranzl/socket.io-bridge/README.md

 # socket.io-bridge

-Real-time bidirectional event-based communication between two socket.io clients (rather than server-client)
+Real-time bidirectional event-based communication between two socket.io clients (rather than server-client).

-## Why?

 Normally, to route an event from one client to the other, one has to do: